latture/latture.github.io/README.md

 README
 ======

-This repository is used for host documentation for repositories.
+This repository is used for host my personal website as well as documentation for some of my open source repositories.

 Currently hosted repositories
 -----------------------------